tinnightcap/nubis-docs/training/README.md

-﻿**NOTE: I am not currently soliciting feedback.
-If you stumble upon this material, I ask that you keep your notes and comments to yourself until I remove this note.
-At that time I will be actively soliciting feedback as well as requesting a number of reviews.
-As this is course development and not simply documentation, I need time and space to work through my own creative process.
-Thank you for your understanding.**

-# Index
+﻿# Index
 Welcome to the Nubis training documentation.
 As of this writing this is very much a work in progress.
 The table of contents is currently designed to help me to design the course content and help me keep track of my progress and what I have left to accomplish.
 This list will eventually link out to the content covered by each section.

 ## Table of Contents
-This Section contains the material we will cover in the classroom session.
+This section contains the material we will cover in the classroom session.
 Eventually we hope to develop this into a self-guided training course that a person can work through at their own pace.

 0. [Introduction](./introduction.md)
  - [On listening to our customers](./introduction.md#on-listening-to-our-customers)